msft-mfg-ai/ai-foundry-config-testing/README.md

 ## Open items

 - [ ] how to manage the cost of shared Azure OpenAI without APIM
+  - [ ] should each foundry use it's own Cosmos DB since it's PAYGO ?
+  - [ ] confirm when APIM for AI Foundry will be available in private preview / GA.
 - [ ] how to manage cost of other shared resources (Cosmos, Search itp.)
 - [ ] can all the foundries share the same Agents VNET?
+- [ ] what IAM roles to apply for Devs vs. Admins?
+Devs should not be able to deploy models.

 ## Option 1 - nothing shared
  ![Nothing shared approach](./Resources/1-nothing_shared.png)